ajbc/capsule/Readme.md

 - [ ] flush out Poisson process relationship

 - [ ] does rate of communication provide information? can this be incorporated into the model?

+- [ ] events connected to subsets of entities (and/or multiple events in a single interval)

+- [ ] bigram or trigram vocabulary *